dishsoftware/cmagneto/ReadMe.md

 If target dependency graph picture is desired, Graphviz must be installed.
 Output picture is generated at `./build/{platform_name}/[{build_type}]/graphviz`.
 If Graphviz is installed, but there is no picture, define environment variable `GRAPHVIZ_DIR`.
 E.g. `GRAPHVIZ_DIR=C:\Program Files\Graphviz`.

+# How to run
+If the project is built using "Ubuntu 24.04 GCC" or "Windows MinGW UCRT", ouput executables can be run without any additional steps.
+On other platforms paths to shared libraries of dependecies must be set before execution.
+`./cmake_modules/InstallTargets.cmake` generates `run.py` script to "bin" subdirectories, with list of linked shared libraries, created outside of the project.
+The script sets up environment and runs an entrypoint executable, which is set with `set_project_entrypoint(iExeName)`, where `iExeName` is name of executable target.